 1. Find a Pattern

-Leggings require stretch knit fabrics with a strong recovery, meaning the fabric bounces back quickly and with a snap when pulled.
-The best fabrics have some spandex so leggings fit like a second skin.
+Leggings require stretch knit fabrics with a strong recovery, meaning the fabric bounces back with a snap when pulled.
+The best fabrics have some spandex so your leggings end up fitting like a second skin.

 3. Gather the Other Materials